anantya2007-debug/Anantya_phase2/niteCTF/forensics.md

 A detective at Moscow PD, Department 19, receives a message asking him to check the forensic analysis portal for a DNA report.
 Attached to the message is a file containing a link to the portal.
 He opens the attachment, but initially, nothing seems to happen, so he overlooks it.
 Later, he realizes that a crucial file from an ongoing case has gone missing.
 He has provided the forensic artifacts from his computer to you, his colleague at the cyber forensics department, to figure out what went wrong.
 Find:

-The filename of the attachment
+The filename of the attachment;
-The ip from where the malware was executed
+The ip from where the malware was executed;
 The CVE the attacker exploited.
 Flag format: nite{file_name.ext_XXX.XXX.XXX.XXX_CVE-XXXX-XXXXX}